 CBD Oil in Georgia: A Brief History

-Thus, in order to legally use and possess such an oil in Georgia, you are supposed to have a valid patient identification card showing that you are registered in the state’s “Low THC Oil Registry.”
+Therefore, you need a valid patient identification card showing that you are registered in the state’s Low THC Oil Registry to use and possess such oil in Georgia legally.
 To qualify, you must meet with a physician and be diagnosed with one of the following medical conditions:

 - ALS (Lou Gehrig’s Disease)

 - Mitochondrial disease